-- any "physical works" or "physical activities" for which CEAA applies and that are not described in Table 2.3-1; - projects that would require a permit under the Species at Risk Act (SARA) - Projects that are likely to have an adverse effect on species at risk, either directly or indirectly, such as by adversely affecting their habitat.
-Species at risk include: - species identified on the List of Wildlife Species at Risk set out in Schedule 1 of SARA, and including the critical habitat or the residences of individuals of that species, as those terms are defined in subsection 2(1) of SARA - species that have been recognized as "at risk" by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) or by provincial or territorial authorities;
+- any "physical works" or "physical activities" for which CEAA applies and that are not described in Table 2.3-1; - projects that would require a permit under the Species at Risk Act (SARA)

-If, after commencing a class screening using this MCSR, it becomes known or reasonably suspected that species at risk could be adversely affected by the project, do not proceed.

-- projects located in a National Park; - projects located in a Migratory Bird Sanctuary or National Wildlife Area; - projects within or adjacent to a water body, which involve the excavation, exposure or storage of natural rock with demonstrated acidic drainage; - projects that involve the development of new permanent roads or trails required to provide access for the movement of heavy machinery; - projects that involve the construction, decommissioning or abandonment of structures on two sides of an international or inter-provincial boundary; - projects that involve the deposit of a deleterious substance into waters frequented by fish or into any place under any conditions where the deleterious substance may enter waters frequented by fish, and - projects that involve the deposit of a substance that is harmful to migratory birds into waters or an area frequented by migratory birds or into a place from which it may enter such waters or such an area that is harmful to migratory birds.
+- projects that are likely to have an adverse effect on species at risk, either directly or indirectly, such as by adversely affecting their habitat\.
+For the purposes of this document species at risk include: - species identified on the List of Wildlife Species at Risk set out in Schedule 1 of SARA, and including the critical habitat or the residences of individuals of that species, as those terms are defined in subsection 2(1) of SARA - species that have been recognized as "at risk" by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) or by provincial or territorial authorities; - \ Note that this MCSR does apply to projects in areas that may contain species at risk; however, if after commencing a class screening using this MCSR, it becomes known or reasonably suspected that species at risk could be adversely affected by the project, do not proceed.
+Refer to Section 7.1 "Instructions for Completing a Class Screening Project Report" for guidance. - projects located in a National Park; - projects located in a Migratory Bird Sanctuary or National Wildlife Area; - projects that involve clean-up of any contaminant other than hydrocarbons (e.g., from equipment leaks) and mercury; - projects within or adjacent to a water body, which involve the excavation, exposure or storage of natural rock with demonstrated acidic drainage; - projects that involve the development of new permanent roads or trails required to provide access for the movement of heavy machinery; - projects that involve the construction, decommissioning or abandonment of structures on two sides of an international or inter-provincial boundary; - projects that involve the deposit of a deleterious substance into waters frequented by fish or into any place under any conditions where the deleterious substance may enter waters frequented by fish, and - projects that involve the deposit of a substance that is harmful to migratory birds into waters or an area frequented by migratory birds or into a place from which it may enter such waters or such an area that is harmful to migratory birds.